Gilly7CE/Carpet-Addons-Not-Found/README.md

 - Required options: `true`, `false`
 - Categories: `SURVIVAL`, `GILLY7CE-CARPET-ADDON`

+### dropEyesOfEnderFromEndPortalFrame

+A full end portal frame will drop an eye of ender when right clicked by a player, turning into an empty end portal frame in the process.
+Any connecting end portals will break.

+- Type: `boolean`
+- Default value: `false`
+- Required options: `true`, `false`
+- Categories: `SURVIVAL`, `GILLY7CE-CARPET-ADDON`,`EXPERIMENTAL`

 ## Contributing

 Anyone can contribute to this repository.
 However, please follow the following guidelines when contributing.